 In 2005, Fornasiere helped Hrncirik, who was a walk-on freshman in 2002, complete his development into a First-Team All-Big Ten third baseman.
 Minnesota also had its third infielder in as many years drafted at the time as Fornasiere's son Matt was drafted by the Cleveland Indians in the 12th round in the 2005 Major League Draft.
 In 2003, two of the infielders Fornasiere worked with were picked in the Major League draft, as Appert was drafted in the sixth round of the Major League Draft by the Oakland Athletics, while Welch went in the 33rd round to the Texas Rangers.

 Fornasiere has also recruited 11 players that have ended up playing Major League Baseball.
 Along with recruiting a high-level of proven talent to the program, Fornasiere has also had the knack of finding gems in the recruited walk-ons he has brought to the program.
-Two of the best recent examples include two-time First-Team All-Big Ten outfielder Matt Nohelty and 2005 First-Team All-Big Ten third-baseman David Hrncirik.
+Two good examples include two-time First-Team All-Big Ten outfielder Matt Nohelty and 2005 First-Team All-Big Ten third-baseman David Hrncirik.

 In addition to the on the field accomplishments, the Gophers have achieved in the classrom as well.
 Prior to 2010, Minnesota was the only baseball program in the nation to have a player named Academic All-American from 2004-09.
-In the fall of 2011, Minnesota baseball had 24 players earn a GPA of 3.0 or higher.
+The Gophers had 18 Academic All-Big Ten selections in 2015.

 Since Fornasiere, has been with the Golden Gophers, Minnesota has had 45 players named First-Team All-Big Ten and 18 All-Americans.